Bulletin Board

 8. Interoception (internal sensations)

-Activities to Support Sensory Processing
+Activities to Support Sensory Processing:

 • Have your child explore different sensory tools when they are calm (eg, playdoh, shaving cream, massages or tickles)